AlexCharlton/glls/README.md

 `make-SHADER-NAME-renderable` also expects one keyword argument for each uniform in the pipeline.
 These arguments should either be an f32vector, an s32vector, a u32vector, a pointer to the uniform data, or – in the case of a texture – a fixnum.
 Even if the uniform is a single value (e.g. a float), it must still be passed as a vector (or a pointer).
 This lets the value of the uniform be updated independently of the renderable.

-Additionally, `define-pipeline` defines a number of renderable setters for each of the keyword arguments accepted by `make-SHADER-NAME-renderable`.
-These are named:
+Additionally, there are a number of renderable setters for each of the keyword arguments accepted by `make-SHADER-NAME-renderable`:

-- `set-SHADER-NAME-renderable-vao!`
+    [procedure] (set-renderable-vao!
+RENDERABLE VAO)
-- `set-SHADER-NAME-renderable-mode!`
+    [procedure] (set-renderable-n-elements!
+RENDERABLE N-ELEMENTS)
-- `set-SHADER-NAME-renderable-n-elements!`
+    [procedure] (set-renderable-element-type!
+RENDERABLE TYPE)
-- `set-SHADER-NAME-renderable-element-type!`
+    [procedure] (set-renderable-mode!
+RENDERABLE MODE)
-- `set-SHADER-NAME-renderable-offset!`
+    [procedure] (set-renderable-offset!
+RENDERABLE OFFSET)

 These setters accept two arguments: a renderable and a value.
 The values correspond to those that `make-SHADER-NAME-renderable` accepts.

-And for each uniform in the pipeline, `set-SHADER-NAME-renderable-UNIFORM-NAME!` is created.
+And for each uniform in the pipeline, `set-SHADER-NAME-renderable-UNIFORM-NAME!` is also created.

     [procedure] (renderable-size PIPELINE)